rh-marketingops/dwm/README.md

 # Architecture

 ## Cleaning Methods

 ### Lookups

+Lookups utilize tables of expected values to apply to data cleaning with the above business logic.
+The advantage of lookups is fine-grained control over the definition of "bad data", as well as catching values that may not be consistently catchable with regular expressions.
+The disadvantage is that you have to manually create and update each lookup value.

 ### Regex

+Regex applies consistent data cleaning rules.
+The advantages and disadvantages are the opposite of lookups; you can create fewer rules that require less maintenance, but you loose a lot of fine-grained control.

 ### Derivation Rules

+Derivation includes both lookups and regex (with the same advantage/disadvantage split), but with the expectation of applying those to fields other than the target field.

+__Example:__ Our marketing database has two roles related to a contacts' specific job, "Job Title" and "Job Role".
+"Job Title" was an free-text field on our legacy freemium/registration forms, and is still provided as an option for our marketers to upload to.
+"Job Role" is the current supported job info collection field on forms, and is a picklist of expected values.
+Since our segmentation processes require a "Job Role" value, we sometimes have to apply a derivation rule to get that value from "Job Title".
+In this case, if ```Job Title == "Senior Applications Programmer"```, the result would be ```Job Role == "Programmer/Developer"```.
+In this case, we are applying a derivation rule to the "Job Title" value to get a new "Job Role" value.

+## Audit History

+Record-level audit history is a record of what changes were made to which data fields.
+This includes what the previous value was, what the new/replacement value was, and what rule caused the change.
+Although it is optional in this package, it is recommended for any automation of these processes to provide both a record for troubleshooting and transparency for the business users of the database.

 ## Data Flow

 # Setup Process

+## Hosting

+ - Local machine: it's entirely possible to run this complete process on your individual laptop/desktop, although is not recommended due to backup and business continuity risks.
+ - PaaS: Platform-as-a-Service is the recommended route to get up-and-running quickly.
+This way, developers don't have to worry about the engineering concerns of making sure their services remain running.
+Options are Red Hat's Openshift, Heroku, and other options available on AWS.
+Be warned that the PaaS may have to be internally hosted at your workplace to ensure connectivity to internal databases.

+## Python

+Python 2.7 is the recommended minimum, although a 3.x release is advisable if unicode support is required.
+This package is tested to work with Python 2.7, 3.3, 3.4, and 3.5.

+## MongoDB

+MongoDB is required for persistent storage of runtime configurations, lookup tables, regex rules, and derivation rules.
+It also serves as an (optional, but recommended) home for record-level audit history.
+Also, since operational data will be stored here, you should have some sort of routine backup process in place.

+This package was designed to work with MongoDB 2.4 (running on Openshift), but has also been lightly tested with 3.3.0.

+## Scheduled Jobs

 # Examples

+__Coming Soon: Red Hat's Marketing Operations implementation via Openshift__